 Anchorage’s Live.
 Work.
 Play. campaign demonstrates these important connections.
 The University of Washington had documented numerous studies on the connections between outdoor recreation and community healthy and prosperity.

 Moreover, responsibly accessing and enjoying nature and our public lands need not deplete them.
-Responsible outdoor recreation development is sustainable and reinforces the health of both communities and the lands and water upon which we depend.
+Responsible outdoor recreation development is regenerative and reinforces the health of people, communities and the lands and water upon which we depend.
 Explore more research on the benefits of outdoor recreation and stewardship of public lands under our Resources.

 Research is also revealing the vital role outdoor recreation plays in improving mental and physical well-being, especially for our kids, seniors, veterans and our most vulnerable populations.